javascript-2020/simple-nativemessage/README.md

-alternatively communication with the extension/native message host can be achieved using the content script ***example/ext/content-script/content-script.js***
+communication with the extension/native message host can always be achieved using the content script ***example/ext/content-script/content-script.js***

+6. start server

 open a cmd prompt
-navigate to ***example/webpage***
-run the server
+navigate to ***example/webpage*** , run the server :

 `node server.js`

+7. test native message

 open chrome based browser at http://localhost:8081